argots/stencil/README.md

 looking at `.stencil/objects.json` (which has a Strings and Bools key with the associated values).

+## Status

+This is still unstable.
+In particular, the APIs may change slightly as they do not compose very well still.

 ## Todo

 - [X] `stencil pull file.tpl` should run the file as a go template.